Release Manager Jobs in USA with Visa Sponsorship

 Which visa categories do employers most commonly use to sponsor Release Managers?

-H-1B is the most common pathway for Release Managers.
+H-1B visa is the most common pathway for Release Managers.
 Canadian and Mexican citizens may qualify under the TN visa as computer systems analysts or engineers, bypassing the lottery entirely.
 Australians may be eligible for the E-3 visa if the role meets specialty occupation criteria.
 L-1B transfers are also used when the candidate already works for a multinational employer abroad.

 How competitive is H-1B sponsorship for Release Managers compared to other tech roles?